Halemaumau Crater with lava lake, Kilauea

-Now it has been proved that Kilauea is a separate volcano which has its own plumbing of magma extending more than 60 km deep.
+Now it has been proved that Kilauea is a separate volcano that has its own plumbing of magma extending more than 60 km deep.

-Kilauea with its numerous vents and side craters has formed the south-eastern part of the Hawaii Island.
+Kilauea with its numerous vents and side craters has formed the south-eastern part of Hawaii Island.
 It is some 1.2 km tall, with gentle slopes – a typical shield volcano.
 The landscape around the summit of the volcano is barren, even desert-like: the frequent lava flows and sulfurous smogs (called – vogs) have eliminated most of the vegetation.

 The volcano has more than 10 craters that like a row of bullets from automatic weapons have pierced the island.
 The most famous and most interesting is the westernmost crater – Kilauea Caldera.
 This is a magnificent 4 by 3.2 km large crater with walls that are up to 120 m high.